vladigleba/vladigleba.github.io/posts/basics/death.md

 It could not have been Samuel that Saul saw because the Bible is clear that the dead remain dead until the resurrection.
 In Revelation we learn that the devil has fallen angels whom he was able to persuade to join his rebellion in heaven, and after he was cast to earth, they were cast down with him {% rf 'Revelation 12:4' %}.
 In other places, they are called “lying spirits” and “spirits of devils” who have the power to work miracles, including masquerading as human beings.
 In fact, Satan Himself is able to appear as an angel of light {% rf '2 Corinthians 11:14' %}.
 Saul saw one of these spirits masquerading as Samuel.

-## What does the Bible say about communication with spirits?
+## Is it safe to communicate with spirits?

 > *Do not turn to mediums or spiritists; do not seek them out to be defiled by them*.
 I am the LORD your God.
 {% ct 'Leviticus 19:31, NASB' %}